Few people really know what to say when someone dies.

 You can rest assured everyone will remember that nice gesture.

 However, don’t share it with the bereaved so early as that will hardly console them and might actually aggravate their pain.

 Watch Out for These

-While there are often no good words to cheer someone up, there are a few unhappy expressions that can manage to either make the situation worse, or make you look bad (and yes, because someone is not here anymore it doesn’t mean we shouldn’t care about our reputation).
+While there are often no good words to cheer someone up, there are a few unhappy expressions you should avoid.

 I want to get this one out of the way ASAP.

 “I’m sorry for your loss” is a perfect thing to say in a few specific cases.
 And the cases are:

 - When the death was expected and/or

 - When you didn’t know the person who died